lilmarcin/path-planning/readme.md

 ## Path Planning
 # A* algorithm
-This is a 2D grid based the shortest path planning with A* algorithm
+This is a 2D grid based the shortest path planning with A* algorithm.
 ![](images/astar.gif)

 # Dijkstra algorithm